weeco/documentation/docs/data-management/data-transform.md

 ## Run the data transform

-In this section, we're going to go over how to run your transformations in Redpanda.
+In this section, we're going to cover how to run your transformations in Redpanda.

 ### Generate the data transform package